 Based on the environmental monitoring and measurements, that performed for the ambient air quality.
 The results showed compliance with all the national and international guidelines.
+The results of ambient noise measurements were compared with national and international permissible limits.

 7. FUTURE RECOMMENDATION